With Devils Amongst Us All: Critical reception

 With Devils Amongst Us All received generally positive reviews from critics.
 Con Hongos of Alternative Press believed the album showed Walls of Jericho had reached "the height of their powers [...], and are completely worthy of the world's attention."
+Jan Jaedike of Rock Hard praised the album as "a breathtakingly masterful mix of ferocity, attention to detail, and catchiness" and felt it "easily established [the band] in the extremist champions league".
 Jeanne Fury of Decibel considered it the band's "most robust album to date".
 Kerrang! felt the album represented "brutal hardcore the way it's meant to be" whilst comparing Kucsulain's "authoritative" vocals favorably to Jamey Jasta of Hatebreed.
 Ox-Fanzines Tobias Ernst and laut.de's Michael Edele both considered the album superior to All Hail the Dead, with the former praising it as "more well-rounded and the consistently high level" and the latter highlighting Kucsulain's improved delivery.
 Punk Planet reviewer Chay Lawrence was less favorable, praising the album's production and performances but considering its songwriting formularic.
 Though acknowledging that the album was "not groundbreaking", Adrien Begrand of PopMatters felt that its overall "convincing, sincere approach" made it "likeable enough to warrant an enthusiastic recommendation over the usual crop of cookie-cutter [metal] bands".

 The song "No Saving Me", according to AllSchools, "seemed to be a bit controversial" among music reviewers.
 Alternative Press and Kerrang! called the song the album's only bad track; the latter felt its inclusion was "superfluous" when considering the "impressive carnage surrounding it".
 Mike Kemp of Rock Sound similarly found the song "so far out of character that it sticks out like a penguin in the Sahara."
 Raziq Rauf of Drowned in Sound was more favorable, stating that it helped break up Kucsulain's "relentless and slightly tiresome [vocal] cacophony" and suggested that it may "be a taster of much more melodic things to come."
 Begrand praised Kucsulain's range on the song as well as its genuinity, and hoped that Walls of Jericho would "explore this territory more in the future, and not let this song be just a one-off".
 In a 2007 interview with AllSchools, Kucsulain stated that Walls of Jericho were not "afraid of the controversy ["No Saving Me"] might cause" and told reviewers who did not understand the song to listen to the band's previous two albums, featuring other songs with Kucsulain's singing performances.